gica3618/pythonradex/joss_paper/paper.md

 Various codes are available to solve the radiative transfer.
 Codes solving the radiative transfer in 3D are used for detailed calculations of sources with well-known geometries.
 Examples include `RADMC-3D` [@Dullemond2012] and `LIME` [@Brinch2010].
 However, a full 3D calculation is often too computationally expensive if a large parameter space needs to be explored, in particular in non-LTE.
 1D codes that quickly provide an approximate solution are a commonly used alternative.
 In this respect, the 1D non-LTE code `RADEX` [@vanderTak2007] has gained considerable popularity: as of November 10, 2025, the paper presenting `RADEX` [@vanderTak2007] has 1431 citations.
 The Fortan code `RADEX` solves the radiative transfer of a uniform medium using an escape probability formalism.

 The python programming language is now very widely used in astronomy.
-Still, no python version of `RADEX` is available, although some python wrappers (for example `SpectralRadex` [@SpectralRadex] or `ndradex` [@ndradex]) and even a Julia version [@jadex] exist.
+Still, no python version of `RADEX` is available, although some python wrappers (for example `SpectralRadex` [@SpectralRadex] or `ndradex` [@ndradex]) and even a Julia version [`Jadex`, @jadex] exist.
 Furthermore, `RADEX` cannot take into account the effects of an internal continuum field (typically arising from dust that is mixed with the gas), nor cross-excitation effects arising when transitions overlap in frequency.
 The `pythonradex` code addresses these concerns.

 # Implementation